 I’m findable at online readings, conventions, and open mics and available for more at the drop of a … microphone.
 I used to have a lovely, wordy page here with lots of photos and links to videos of my recent appearances.
 At this point, I’ve had just a few too many such appearances to make that type of page workable.
 Besides, we’re back to in-person for so many things.
 I need this to be simpler.
 So…here we go.

-Upcoming events where you can meet my publisher, my books, or me.
+This year’s events where you can meet (or may have encountered) my publisher, my books, or me.
 Keep connected via My So-Called Newsletter for details each month.

-August The World Science Fiction Convention in Glasgow, Scotland: Also a hybrid event, so I hope to be in attendance
+August The World Science Fiction Convention in Glasgow, Scotland: Also a hybrid event, so I hope to be in attendance.
+I’ve made several new panel suggestions and offered to help with others, so I hope to be more than an attendee.

 October Octocon, in Dublin, Ireland.
-Promises to be hybrid once more, so I hope to spend time with everyone via Twitch.
+Promises to be hybrid once more, so I hope to spend time with everyone via Twitch and Discord.

 November LosCon happens in Los Angeles, California.
 It’s the SoCal regional SFF convention.
 I’m working on my friends to make it a regular part of our annual “tour des books”.